awps/smk-sidebar-generator/README.md

 Like any other Wordpress plugin. <br />
 Drop `smk-sidebar-generator` to `wp-content/plugins/`.<br />
 More info here: http://codex.wordpress.org/Managing_Plugins#Installing_Plugins

+####Quick Installation
+1. Upload the `smk-sidebar-generator` folder to the `/wp-content/plugins/` directory
+2. Activate the SMK Sidebar Generator plugin through the 'Plugins' menu in WordPress
+3. Configure the plugin by going to the SMK Sidebars menu that appears in your admin menu

 ###Install it from Wordpress.org:
 * Search from WP Dashboard->Plugins(Add New) for: `SMK Sidebar Generator` and install it.